| Print full guidance

 Checking ballot paper books before allocation

-• every detail on the ballot paper is spelt correctly
+• every detail is spelt correctly

 • the voting instructions at the top of the ballot paper match the legislative requirements